-Submitting the patient's electronic prescription or sending a S1 task to pharmacy asking for a supply.
+- Submitting the patient's electronic prescription - Sending a S1 task to pharmacy asking for a supply - A patient submitting a request via the N-force Kiosk

 3.3.3a Delivery of Individual Patient Supplies

 IP individual patient supplies are in general, delivered by Pharmacy to the patient.
 IPs are generally delivered by wing from the medication hatch or stored in the Mediwell IP lockers for the patient to pick up at a time convenient to them and the prison regime.